bustle/shep/DOCS.md

   --help     Show help                                                                                         [boolean] --env      Specifies which environment to use.
 If not provided an interactive menu will display the options.
   --name     Name of function to use
-  --region   Name of region to use, uses region in `package.json` if not given --stream   Stream logs                                                                       [boolean] [default: true]
+  --stream   Stream logs                                                                       [boolean] [default: true]

 Examples: